-In implementing the Fund's investment strategy, from time to time, BlackRock Advisors, LLC ("BlackRock" or the "Manager"), the Fund's investment manager, may consider and employ techniques and strategies designed to minimize and defer the U.S. federal income taxes which may be incurred by shareholders in connection with their investment in the Fund.
+In implementing each Fund's investment strategy, from time to time, BlackRock Fund Advisors ("BFA" or the "Manager"), each Fund's investment manager, may consider and employ techniques and strategies designed to minimize and defer the U.S. federal income taxes which may be incurred by shareholders in connection with their investment in such Fund.

-Set forth below is a listing of some of the types of investments and investment strategies that the Fund may use, and the risks and considerations associated with those investments and investment strategies.
+Set forth below is a listing of some of the types of investments and investment strategies that a Fund and its Underlying Funds may use, and the risks and considerations associated with those investments and investment strategies.
 Please see Part II of this SAI for further information on these investments and investment strategies.
-Information contained in Part II about the risks and considerations associated with investments and/or investment strategies applies only to the extent the Fund makes each type of investment or uses each investment strategy.
-Also set forth below is a listing of the proxy voting policy and related guidelines applicable to the Fund.
-Please see the Proxy Voting Policy section in this SAI for further information about these policies.
-A copy of each policy is included in Appendix B. Information that does not apply to the Fund does not form a part of the Fund's SAI and should not be relied on by investors in the Fund.
+Information contained in Part II about the risks and considerations associated with investments and/or investment strategies applies only to the extent a Fund or its Underlying Funds makes each type of investment or uses each investment strategy.
+Also set forth below is a listing of the proxy voting policy and related guidelines applicable to each Fund.
+Please see "Proxy Voting Policies and Procedures" in Part II of this SAI for further information about these policies.
+A copy of each policy is included in Appendix B. Information that does not apply to a Fund does not form a part of that Fund's SAI and should not be relied on by investors in that Fund.

-Only information that is clearly identified as applicable to the Fund is considered to form a part of the Fund's SAI.
+Only information that is clearly identified as applicable to a Fund is considered to form a part of that Fund's SAI.